Terms of Reference

 Each Regional Advisory Committee (RAC) is a sub-committee that reports to the Fellowship Affairs Committee (FAC).
-The RACs provide regional perspectives on initiatives, plans, and strategic priorities in medical education, professional development and health policy, and contribute to the development of strategies that enhance the value and relevance of the Royal College to its Fellows and Affiliates.
+The RACs provide regional perspectives on initiatives, plans, and strategic priorities in medical education, professional development, professional practice and health policy, and contribute to the development of strategies that enhance the value and relevance of the Royal College to its Fellows and Affiliates.

 Responsibility and Authority

 The responsibilities of each RAC include but are not limited to:

 - contributing to the achievement of activities identified in the annual RAC work plan,

 - identifying and where appropriate, making recommendations to FAC, regional issues relevant to the practice of specialty medicine, medical education, professional practice and health policy for action by the Royal College;

 - provide Council, through the FAC, with regional feedback on Royal College programs and policies;

 - promoting effective engagement and communication with regional members, and where applicable, residents and medical students;

 - facilitating regional members’ ability to share their perspectives, strategies or solutions within areas of common interest (for example by participating in and helping promote Royal College surveys, meetings or consultations);

 - supporting the continuing professional development mandate of the Royal College through collaboration with regional CPD Educators and other regional partner organizations;